Do Retrieval Augmented Language Models Know When They Don't Know?: Methodology

-We mainly use two Refusal Instruction Tuning (RIFT) methods, including R-tuning and In-Context Fine-Tuning.
+We aim to adjust the proactive refusal behavior of RALMs.
+We adopt two refusal instruction tuning (RIFT) methods, namely R-tuning and in-context fine-tuning (ICFT), due to their broad adoption.
+Further implementation details are provided in Appendix A.

-\textbf{R-tuning. } R-tuning \cite{2024-naacl-rtuning} is a simple but effective method to teach LLMs to express refusal.
-The workflow typically includes two stages.
-The first stage is to identify the knowledge boundary of LLMs, i.e. to find the knowledge that an LLM can't answer correctly.
-The second stage is to set the refusal expressions for those unknown questions and leverage the Instruction Tuning to enable LLMs to express "I don't known".
+\textbf{R-tuning.} R-tuning \cite{2024-naacl-rtuning} is a simple yet effective method for teaching LLMs to issue appropriate refusals.
+Its workflow typically consists of two stages.
+In the first stage, the questions that the LLM cannot answer correctly are detected.
+In the second stage, training data are constructed and instruction tuning is performed.
+For questions outside the model's knowledge boundary, we assign refusal targets such as “I don't know”.

-\textbf{In-Context Fine-Tuning.} \cite{2025-icml-icftGood,2025-arxiv-icft} finds that inserting the positive context into prompt for Instruction Tuning will benefits the LLMs' accuracy.
-However, they generally append positive context and train to generate correct answer.
-In our work, we extend this method for refusal scenario.
-We insert not only the positive context, but also some negative context.
-We set answers of training samples to correct answer or refusal according to the knowledge category quadrant of RALMs as Figure \ref{fig: rq1_reliable_kntype}.
-More details are in Appendix.
+\textbf{In-Context Fine-Tuning.} \citet{2025-icml-icftGood,2025-arxiv-icft} find that inserting positive context into prompts during instruction tuning improves LLM accuracy.
+However, they generally append only positive context and train the model to generate correct answers. \citet{2024-ACL-robustICFT,2024-ICLR-robustRALM} adopt a similar strategy but optimize a corresponding training objective to enhance robustness and faithfulness.
+In our work, we extend this framework to the refusal setting.
+For each training example, we insert not only positive context but also negative context.
+We set the training targets to either a correct answer or a refusal expression according to the knowledge-state quadrant of the RALM, as illustrated in Figure~\ref{fig: LLMkn_example}.
+When the knowledge is unknown to the RALM, we set the answer to a refusal expression.